fluid-project/infusion-docs/src/documents/SwitchAPI.md

 ## Dependencies

-The Image Reorderer dependencies can be met by including the `infusion-all.js` file in the header of the HTML file:
+The Switch dependencies can be met by including the `infusion-all.js` file in the header of the HTML file:

 ```html
 <script type="text/javascript" src="infusion-all.js"></script>